 - A cohort model program with small class sizes to enhance the therapeutic relationship

-- Access and collaboration with the American Family Children’s Hospital and Marshfield Children’s Hospital Child Life Programs* (Practicum placement only available to those in face-to-face cohort)
+- Access and collaboration with numerous child life programs in Wisconsin and Illinois (Practicum placement only available to those in the face-to-face cohorts).

 This program meets the Association of Child Life Professionals (ACLP) requirements for coursework, internship and certification.
 The Edgewood College Child Life program will continue to follow the Association of Child Life Professionals (ACLP) accreditation of master's program requirements as they become available.